tylerhuntington222/Feedstock_Agnostic_OUTDATED/README.md

 #### Other Files

 For all intents and purposes you can ignore the `.gitattributes`, `.gitignore` and `README.md` files in the main project directory.
-Thes first two exist to administer git functionality for version controlling of the project and syncing local git repos with GitHub.com.
+The first two exist to administer git functionality for version controlling of the project and syncing local git repos with GitHub.com.
 The `README.md` file is what you are looking at right now!
 I hope it has been helfpul.